 Grant PUD monitors screw traps on the White River and Nason Creek through Yakama Nation contract staff as part of Grant PUD's spring Chinook hatchery supplementation program.
 Bull trout are incidentally collected during the operation of the screw traps on the White River and Nason Creek.
-A summary of annual collection is included in the BTMEP annual reports and included in Error!
-Reference source not found.
+Due to the very few numbers of bull trout incidentally collected from 2009 -2014 on the White River, the USFWS and PRFF agreed to discontinue PIT tagging efforts to reduce any tagging effects to the few fish collected during these activities.
+The USFWS and PRFF agreed that if there were a significant increase in the number of bull trout collected, Grant PUD will collaborate with the USFWS to re-examine the need for PIT-tagging and DNA collection.
+A summary of annual collection is included in the BTMEP annual reports and included in Table 2.

-The Yakama Nation encountered a total of 289 bull trout during the screw trap operations on the White River and Nason Creek from 2010 to 2012 (Error!
-Reference source not found.).
+The Yakama Nation encountered a total of 87 bull trout during the screw trap operations on the White River and Nason Creek from 2014 to 2018 (Table 2).
 DNA samples were also collected on fish that were PIT-tagged; however, not every bull trout that was PIT-tagged received a DNA sample due to the size and/or condition of individual fish, or the availability of DNA sample supplies.
 The annual numbers of juvenile/sub-adult bull trout collected at the White River and Nason Creek did not exceed the annual non-lethal take threshold of juvenile/sub-adult bull trout listed in the Biological Opinion (i.e., incidental take statement for non-lethal take of juvenile/sub-adult bull trout is 95 bull trout per year [USFWS 2007]).
 None of the juvenile and sub-adult PIT-tagged bull trout (from Nason Creek or White River screw trap operations) have been detected within the Project.
 Grant PUD will continue monitoring PIT-tag detections of juvenile and sub-adult bull trout to assess bull trout biological objectives associated with rearing and migration of bull trout of all life stages.